HobnobMancer/cazy_webscraper/docs/source/uniprot.rst

 Basic Usage
 -----------

-The command-line options listed above can be used in combination to customise the scraping of CAZy.
-Some options (e.g. ``--families`` and ``--classes``) define the broad group of data that will be scraped, others (e.g. ``--species``) are used to filter and fine-tune the data that is scraped.
+The command-line options listed above can be used in combination to customise the retrieval of protein data from UniProt.
+Some options (e.g. ``--families`` and ``--classes``) define the broad group of proteins for which data will be retrieved from UniProt, others (e.g. ``--species``) are used to filter and fine-tune the protein dataset for which protein data will be retrieved.

 The ``--classes``, ``--families``, ``--kingdoms``, ``--genera``, ``--species``, and ``--strains`` filteres are applied in the exactly same for retrieving data from CAZy as retrieving data from UniProt.
 Examples of using these flags